How to archive in Lotus Notes

 - Open the database you want to archive, and choose File > Application > Properties.

 - In the Properties pop-up that opens up, select Database in the top dropdown and click Archive Settings… in the Settings section:

-- In the next pop-up, open the Basics tab and select the computer where archiving will run and the Lotus Notes archive file location:
+- In the next pop-up, open the Basics tab and select the computer where archiving will run and the NSF archive file location:

 - Next, open the Criteria tab and create a new criteria or select and edit an existing one:

 - In the Create Archive Criteria dialog that opens (or Edit Archive Criteria if you’re editing an existing criteria) click Selection Criteria…:

 - In the next dialog, select your criteria:

 - Go back to the Criteria tab, and select your cleanup options (which specify what will happen with the documents in the application after they are archived):